harveyslash/TSNE-UMAP-Embedding-Visualisation/README.md

 ### Why this over the Standalone Projector?
 This project allows you to visualise any array of vectors with a light depency stack.
-It is designed to be decoupled form any library.
+It is designed to be decoupled from any library.
 Moreover , it uses a static file system, so you can publish your results without requiring a server.
 E.g. https://harveyslash.github.io/TSNE-Embedding-Visualisation/.

 ### Project Structure